 Categories

-Held in God’s love.
+Living in love.

 Photo by Noorulabdeen Ahmad on Unsplash